kyma-project/istio/docs/user/README.md

 **Istio version:** 1.21.3
 **Envoy version:** 1.29.5

+If you want to enable compatibility with the previous minor version of Istio, see [Compatibility Mode](https://kyma-project.io/#/istio/user/00-10-overview-istio-controller?id=compatibility-mode).

 ## Useful Links

 To gain a better understanding of the Istio module's capabilities, see the overview of: